+Kenyngton Manor Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.We have a Safeguarding and Child Protection Policy in place and all staff (including supply staff, volunteers and governors) must ensure that they are aware of this policy and its procedures.
 Sometimes it may be necessary to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless there is a reason to believe that such a move would be contrary to the child’s welfare.

-Our Designated Safeguarding Lead (DSL) is:
+Designated Safeguarding Lead

-Our Deputy Designated Safeguarding Leads, and part of the wider care committee are:
+(Covering Mrs Hayley Lacey whilst on Maternity Leave)Our Deputy Designated Safeguarding Leads, and part of the wider care committee are:

-- Mrs Katie Breese, Headteacher
+- Mrs Katie Breese, Deputy Head

 - Miss Shannen Miah, EYFS Deputy Manager